 Pro Tip: If your video is on the longer end (over 20 minutes) or has multiple sections, then you should consider adding timestamps in the description to help the viewer skip to the spot they are most interested in.

 3. Tips for Writing the Best Tags for YouTube Video

 Keeping that keyword research handy write 5-15 tags.
 Start with specific keywords, then move into general keywords, and then branded keywords.

 Specific keywords: how to deep fry chicken

 General keywords: fried chicken recipe

 4. Tips for Designing the Best Thumbnail Image

 Customize thumbnails: It is recommended that you take some time to customize a thumbnail image for your video.
 This is the first impression and you want to entice the viewer to click and watch.

 YouTube auto-selects your thumbnail from a random position on your timeline, so it isn’t mandatory to create a thumbnail, however, the image YouTube selects might not be what you want to use to attract your audience.

 Have a consistent look: By having consistency, people will begin to recognize your thumbnails and even getting them excited to watch your video.
-The most successful YouTubers are consistent.

 - Avoid using YouTube’s randomly selected thumbnail.
 Personalize it to stay consistent with your brand.